Debt Collection Agencies

 Can a debt collector take me to court?

-The court will then decide how much is owed, if extra interest or charges should be added, and how payment must be made.
+The court will decide how payment should be made and if any interest or charges should be added.

 What rights do debt collectors have?